mrdoob/three.js/threejs/lessons/threejs-responsive.md

 takes a lot of GPU processing power.
 Mobile GPUs have less power than desktops, at least as of 2018, and yet mobile phones often have very high resolution displays.
-The current top of the line phones have a HD-DPI ratio of 3x meaning for every one pixel from a non-HD-DPI display those phones have 9 pixels.
+The current top of the line phones have an HD-DPI ratio of 3x meaning for every one pixel from a non-HD-DPI display those phones have 9 pixels.
 That means they have to do 9x the rendering.